Plane Crazy (video game)

-Plane Crazy is an airplane combat/racing video game for Microsoft Windows and Sony PlayStation in which contesting pilots race planes through 3D courses.
+Plane Crazy is a 1998 racing video game developed by Inner Workings for Microsoft Windows.
+The player control pilots race planes through 3D courses.
 Plane Crazy was based around arcade racers rather than flight simulation, focusing on action rather than realism.
 It was originally planned for release in arcades as one of the first games to use Microsoft and Intel's Windows-based arcade system.
-The game supported the Heat.net (Windows) and Multiplay (PlayStation) multiplayer gaming system, with up to eight players allowed in one race.
+The game supported the Heat.net multiplayer gaming system, with up to eight players allowed in one race.
+A PlayStation version was planned but cancelled.

 Gameplay

 Plane Crazy had three game modes for PC: